After a difficult year and months of rain, thethis this year's harvest is marked by significant variation and disappointing yields.

 Christophe Ridel, wheat receiver at the Brienne mill

-The harvest and arrival of new wheat is a key moment for us at the mill.
-Wheat varies in quality from year to year.
-It is essential that I remain vigilant so that I can alert the quality and production departments in the event of unusual results.
+“The harvest and the arrival of the new wheat crops are a highlight for us at the mill.
+The quality of the wheat varies from year to year.
+It’s essential that I remain vigilant so I can alert the quality control and production departments if any unusual results come up.”

 Frédéric Pirès, Quality Coordinator at the Paris-Gennevilliers mill

-Wheat is a living raw material, and every year it presents new challenges.
-It's both exciting and rewarding!
+"Wheat is a living raw material, and every year we have to reevaluate it.
+It’s both exciting and rewarding!"

 Jean-Michel Enea — technician in the product quality laboratory at the Bordeaux mill

-My role during harvest is to analyze freshly harvested wheat to determine its physical and chemical characteristics.
+“My role during harvest is to analyze the freshly harvested wheat to determine its physical and chemical properties.”

-It also allows us to define the flour recipes that we will use during the harvest transition and throughout the year, ensuring that the flours are always perfectly balanced for our customers' needs.
+“It also allows us to determine the flour blends we will use during the harvest transition and throughout the year, ensuring that the flours are always perfectly balanced for our customers’ intended uses.”

 Hagberg falling time